 Disney Resort Hotel and Campground guests have privileges and amenities unavailable to those staying outside the World.
 Though some of these perks are advertising gimmicks, others are real and potentially valuable.
 (Be aware that in 2016 Disney was weighing introducing a resort fee to cover the cost of some things that have historically been included in your per-night room rate.)

 Power shoppers, rejoice: if you're staying on Disney property, you can charge theme-park and Downtown Disney purchases to your hotel room.
 Even better, you can have your loot delivered to your resort's gift shop at no extra charge instead of having to lug it around with you all day long.

 Extra Magic Hours At The Theme Parks

-Disney World lodging guests (excluding guests at the independent hotels of Downtown Disney Resort Area, except for the Hilton) are invited to enter a designated park one hour earlier than the general public each day or to enjoy a designated theme park for up to three hours after it closes to the general public in the evening.
+Disney World lodging guests (excluding guests at the independent hotels of Downtown Disney Resort Area, except for the Hilton) are invited to enter a designated park one hour earlier than the general public each day or to enjoy a designated theme park for up to two hours after it closes to the general public in the evening.
 Disney guests are also offered specials on admission, including discount tickets to the water parks.
 These benefits are subject to change without notice.
 Early entry can be quite valuable if you know how to use it.
 It can also land you in gridlock.

 Babysitting And Child-Care Options